Types of Degrees Human Biology Majors Are Getting

 Online Human Biology Programs

-In 2018-2019, 31 schools offered a human biology program of some type.
+In the 2018-2019 academic year, 31 schools offered some type of human biology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|